Yankees bolster outfield, acquire veteran Austin Slater from the White Sox

 “Really excited about the move," manager Aaron Boone said before Wednesday night's game against Tampa Bay at Yankee Stadium.
 “Talked about it over the recent weeks — just getting more roster flexibility, complementary guys.”

-Boone said Slater was traveling from Chicago to New York and there was an “outside chance” he would arrive in time to be active Wednesday night.
+Boone initially said Slater was traveling from Chicago to New York and there was an “outside chance” he would arrive in time to be active Wednesday night.
+But a little more than an hour before first pitch, the Yankees added Slater to their 26-man roster and optioned backup catcher J.C.
+Escarra to Triple-A Scranton/Wilkes-Barre.

 The 32-year-old Slater hit .236 with five homers and 11 RBIs in 51 games with the White Sox this season.
 He has an .859 OPS against left-handed pitching.